FrankN88/FrankN88-first_milestone_new/README.md

 ### Code

-The developer consulted multiple sites in order to better understand the code that was trying to implement.
+The developer consulted multiple sites in order to better understand the code that they were trying to implement.
 The following sites were used on a more regular basis:
 - [Stack Overflow](https://stackoverflow.com/ "Link to Stack Overflow page")
 - [W3Schools](https://www.w3schools.com/ "Link to W3Schools page")
 - [Bootstrap](https://getbootstrap.com/ "Link to BootStrap page")